Skip to main content

 Amplifies: 3357.09

-Faculty, staff, students, and visitors are responsible for any personal items brought to the college or off-campus sites.
+Faculty, staff, students, visitors and guests are responsible for any personal items brought to the college or off-campus sites.
 The college will not be responsible for replacing or paying for damaged or stolen items.

 Supplemental Information